- When does my continuing education reporting period begin and end?

 What are continuing education or credential maintenance hours?

-Refer to the Credential Maintenance Program Guide for more details about maintaining your credential and what qualifies for CE hours.
+Refer to the Credential Maintenance Program (CMP) Guide for more details about maintaining your credential and what qualifies for CE hours.

 Where can I find my GBCI number?